decretist/ICMCL17/proceedings/ICMCL17.markdown

 the new Winroth edition-in-progress of the first recension.
 This is where the scale of the undertaking becomes really challenging.
-Even without the overhead of structuring the data set as a TEI-P5 document, I spent approximately 12 person-weeks on corpus preparation for the *dicta* and the case statements as part of my dissertation project.
+Even without the overhead of structuring the data set as a TEI-P5 document, I spent approximately twelve person-weeks on corpus preparation for the *dicta* and the case statements as part of my dissertation project.
 Since the word count of the canons is roughly five times that of the *dicta*, one person-year is not an unreasonable initial estimate for